fantasyland/static-land/docs/spec.md

 ## Type

-A Static Land type is a JavaScript object with static funtions as values.
+A Static Land type is a JavaScript object with static functions as values.
 'Static' means that functions don't use `this`, they are not methods and can be detached from the type object.
 The object is just a container for functions.